Perplexity AI Stats May 2026: Uses, Users, Market Share, and More.

 | 65+ | 5.20% |

-The 25-34 age group is the most dominant for Perplexity, which is fairly accurate across every AI platform we’ve looked at so far.
-Similarly, the majority of users are within the first two age groups, accounting for 53.24% of all users.
+The 25-34 age group is the most dominant for Perplexity, which is fairly accurate across every AI platform we’ve looked at.
+The first two age groups together account for 53.24% of all users.

 Common Ways People Use Perplexity AI

-A study from Cornell University reveals some highly interesting ideas about how people use Perplexity AI.
+A study from Cornell University reveals interesting findings about how people use Perplexity AI.
 Researchers analysed the platform and considered how to categorise different queries, unearthing the following:

 - 55% of queries were for personal use